VictorT-GitHub/Becode_StarTup/README.md

 - **Return:** authorID, text, date

 Return this message data if the current user have acces to this conversation.
 Automatically selects the current user by his id contained in his authentication cookie.
+AuthorID provide user email, firstname, lastname, birthday, motto, createdAt.

 - "conv_id" parameter must be a valid conversation id.
 - "msg_id" parameter must be a valid message id.